Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-5-m2.md

 - **Media Vision**

     In Tizen 2.4 release, bar code recognition and generation features were added to Media Vision.
-Since then in Tizen 5.5 release, features such as detection, recognition, and tracking of face and images have been added to Media Vision.
+Since then in Tizen 5.5 release, features such as detection, recognition, and tracking of faces and images have been added to Media Vision.
 These features are based on traditional computer vision technology and guarantee good execution speed on low-end hardware.
 With the rapid development of AI technology, the demand for DNN-based vision technologies has increased.
 In response to this growing trend, Media Vision has applied the AI Framework to some of the existing and new functions.
 In Tizen 5.5, you can recognize the face and facial landmark by calling MediaVision API, that is based on AI Frameworks such as Caffe and TF-Lite.
-In addition, an interface for image classification and object detection is also provided, and it is supported to use a reference model provided by Tizen or a model trained by developer.
+In addition, an interface for image classification and object detection is also provided, and it is supported to use a reference model provided by Tizen or a model trained by the developer.

 ## Building an IoT Device Ecosystem